Clanthegamer37/WindowsRDP/README.md

 # WindowsRDP
-Windows 10 RDP running for 6 hours.
-Yay :D
+Windows 10 RDP that runs for 6 hours with Xtralogic???